aaditunni/100DaysOfCloud/Journey/013/Readme.md

 - Click on the arrow next to Scan/Query Item.
 - Select Query.
 - You can query the table in many ways.
-- In Country boc (Partition key), enter Argentina (or the name of the country you added) and choose Run.
+- In Country box (Partition key), enter Argentina (or the name of the country you added) and choose Run.
 All the players from Argentina in the table will be listed.

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/013/day13.3.JPG)